Our buses can take you straight to the ski resorts. We have routes from the main cities in Norway, and from Oslo Airport.

 To Haukeli and the mountains

-With its big mountainous areas, Norway also has a lot to offer both for those who prefer randonnèe and off-piste skiing, and for those who prefer going up by lift.
-In the central Norwegian mountains, the conditions are perfect for skiing and the challenges many.
+With its grand mountainous areas, Norway also has a lot to offer both for those who prefer off-piste skiing, and for those who prefer going up by lift.
 Haukeli is an example of this.
 It offers fantastic nature adventures in the surrounding mountains and Haukelifjell skisenter has very safe snow conditions.
-For accommodation, there are plenty of lodges for rental, or you can try the more traditional Haukeliseter cabin run by the Norwegian Trekking Association.
+For accommodation, there are plenty of lodges for rental, or you can try the Haukeliseter cabin run by the Norwegian Trekking Association.

 NW182 Haukeliekspressen is a bus route going from Oslo, or Bergen/Haugesund in the West of Norway.
 It drives you all the way to Haukeli Skisenter and to Haukeliseter cabin.